DavidW2211/Bachelor-thesis-TSC-patches/Spikes/Method1/Base/Instructions.md

 1. Drag the two provided 3D models into ultimaker editor
 2. Merge them
-3. Scale them (We used 25 mm x 25 mm)
+3. Scale them (We used 25 mm x 25 mm; height unscaled)
 4. Print them
 5. 3D print the bottom part ''BottomPartSquared_Hole'' (Same size as in step 3, height can be used as needed)
 6. Cut **straightening** SMA to the desired length (We used 20-25 mm)